 Can I have acupuncture while I am pregnant?

 Yes.
 Acupuncture during pregnancy is completely safe and can help with managing morning sickness, anxiety and preparing your body for labour.

 Can I have acupuncture while undergoing IVF treatment?

 Yes.
-Acupuncture and Chinese medicine can help support you through the IVF cycle by managing stress and optimising your health.
+Acupuncture and Chinese medicine can help support you through the IVF cycle by managing stress, any side effects of IVF treatment and optimising your health.